portfolio-performance/portfolio-help/docs/en/reference/file/import/csv-import.md

 Step 3 differs depending on the selected type of import.
 For the historical quotes import type, only the share name should be additional selected.
 For the other types, you need to set the security and cash account.

 !!!
 Note
-    The cash and security account could be set globally for all import rows of the CSV file through the top panel; see for example Figure 6.
-You can also provide this information as part of the CSV file (include a column Cash account and Securities account).
+    The cash account and security account could be set globally for all import rows of the CSV file through the top panel; see for example Figure 6.
+You can also provide this information as part of the CSV file (include a column Account and Securities account).
 Or you can set the accounts through the context menu.
 Right-click on a row in the table preview and choose the appropriate account.

 ### 1. Historical Quotes import